-- The organization of the ground (street systems, plot patterns, building arrangements) profoundly influences urban life, including density, diversity, and sustainability. - Denser ground plans (especially high plot density and connectivity) correlate positively with socioeconomic diversity, economic vitality, and environmental efficiency. - Small, adaptable plots are crucial for urban resilience and social mixing. - Historical examples like the 1811 Manhattan Plan validate ground plan principles. - These principles can be actively used in contemporary urban design and regeneration. - Understanding the type of density is critical; plot-based density often differs in impact from building-height density. - Effective urban planning for social equity should address fundamental spatial structures.
+- The organization of the ground (street systems, plot patterns, and building arrangements) profoundly influences urban life, including density, diversity, and sustainability. - Denser ground plans correlate positively with socioeconomic diversity, economic vitality, and environmental efficiency. - Small, adaptable plots are crucial for urban resilience and social mixing. - The 1811 Manhattan Plan validates ground plan principles. - These principles can be actively used in contemporary urban design and regeneration. - Understanding the type of density is critical; plot-based density often differs in impact from building density (such as FAR). - Effective urban planning for social equity should address fundamental spatial structures.